 U.S. Sen. Carl Levin, a Michigan Democrat who has been holding hearings on credit card abuses since 2007, attended the signing along with Rep. Carolyn Maloney of New York and Sen. Christopher Dodd of Connecticut.
 Both are credited with ushering the legislation through the House and Senate, respectively, leading up to this week's passage.

 "Credit card companies have crossed line after line with outrageous practices that hurt American families and businesses," Levin said.
 "They underestimated the ability of Congress to turn public outcry into public policy.
 We faced powerful forces against this effort, but we prevailed.
 Millions of Americans will benefit now that some balance of power is being restored between cardholders and card issuers."

 Said Dodd: "Gone are the days of gouging hardworking families with 'any time, any reason' rate increases and unreasonable fees and penalties.
 With the signing of this bill, President Obama has ushered in a new era where consumer protections will be strong and reliable, rules transparent and fair, and statements clear and informative ...
 Today is the day we finally make credit card companies accountable to their customers and responsible for their actions."

-Not covered The new law does not cap how high interest rates can go.
+The new law does not cap how high interest rates can go.
 Nor does it limit when APRs can be hiked on future purchases.
 People with business or corporate credit cards will not have the same protections as people with personal credit cards because the new law and the federal rules apply only to consumer credit cards.